BjnNowak/WinterSoilCover/README.md

 Two levels of filters were applied to remove invalid observations.
 First, for the study period, only the least cloudy images (20% threshold) were selected.
 Then, a second filter at the pixel scale was applied to remove observations identified as clouds, shadows or snow (using the Scene Classification map provided with Sentinel 2 observations).

 Finally, results were aggregated at the municipality level.
-For each crop and for each commune, the total area occupied by the crop (in hectares) is specified, as well as three estimates (also in hectares) of the area covered, corresponding to the three NDVI thresholds defined above.
+For each crop and for each municipality, the total area occupied by the crop (in hectares) is specified, as well as three estimates (also in hectares) of the area covered, corresponding to the three NDVI thresholds defined above.
 For each crop and municipality combination, the given year corresponds to the year of harvest of the following spring crops (e.g. the year 2019 refers to the soil cover in December 2018 and January 2019).